Melanie McLane

 Pricing the Oddball: Why Relevant Characteristics Matter

 To price that three bedroom ranch or two-story Colonial, you do a CMA—right?
 You compare the property to others like it which have sold.
 What do you do with an earth berm house?
 A geodesic dome?
 A “normal” house with one or more unusual features?
 What about pricing a non-residential property—a former church or school?
 There aren’t any comps, so what do you do?
 We’ll explore how to price that unusual property.
-Key Takeaways:
+You’ll learn more about:

 2-3 hours

 ‘Pricing the Oddball: Why Relevant Characteristics Matter’ presented by Melanie McLane was one of the best I've experienced.
 Melanie delivered organized, relevant and valuable information.
-She was entertaining and captivating.
-I would highly recommend her as a repeat presenter.
-Thanks for bringing this delightful and valuable webinar to REBI members.” - Debra Lindsey, Broker, Better Homes and Gardens Real Estate Lindsey Realty
+She was entertaining and captivating.”
+Debra Lindsey, Broker, Better Homes and Gardens Real Estate Lindsey Realty

 Procuring Cause: Whose Commission Is It, Anyway?